-There are many popular species which can be kept with Hermits and a good place to start is with ones they would encounter in the wild.
+There are many popular species that can be kept with Hermits and a good place to start is with ones they would encounter in the wild.
 The fish mentioned above are all great tank mates.

 Aquatic plants will also be beneficial.
-Species like Green Finger Algae, Dragons Tongue Algae and Halimeda plants are all great examples.
+Species like Green Finger Algae, Dragons Tongue Algae, and Halimeda plants are all great examples.

-Avoid keeping any predatory species like Groupers, as well as beaked species such as Parrotfish, Triggerfish and Pufferfish.
+Avoid keeping any predatory species like Groupers, as well as beaked species such as Parrotfish, Triggerfish, and Pufferfish.